MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 Microsoft provides controls over the diagnostic data collected from user endpoints, as described in [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](../privacy/manage-privacy-controls.md).
 To the extent that Microsoft is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Terms in the [Microsoft Online Services Data Protection Addendum](https://www.microsoft.com/licensing/product-licensing/products) Attachment 3 govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”).

 4:<span id="footnote-4"></span>
-For guidance about opting in to these service release channels, see [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).
+For guidance about opting in to these service release options, see [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).

 5:<span id="footnote-5"></span>
 If your entire organization is on a semi-annual cadence, you might find that the six-month period between feature updates causes your clients to fall out of compliance with regulatory requirements or internal policies as you wait for such an extended period between releases.